18 Feb Visiting Sai Yok National Park, Thailand

 The building of the death railway is a rather tragic event now more popular for war tourism in and around Kanchanaburi.
 The death railway is just another name for Siam-Burma Railway, a railway route that was built between Bangkok (Thailand) and Yangoon (Myanmar).

 The railway route was commissioned by the Japanese during the second world war.
-It was built by prisoners of war and forced labour from Thailand who were starved and mostly worked till death.
+It was built by prisoners of war and forced labour from Thailand who was starved and mostly worked till death.
 Around 90,000 forced labour died building this along with 12,000 allied prisoners of war.

 If you want to know more you can watch the movie – ‘The Bridge on River Kwai’ and even visit it in Kanchanaburi with a guide.